 - 1 Bay Leaf

-- Grind onions, garlic, ginger, green chilies and cloves to a fine paste.
+- Grind onions, garlic, ginger, green chillies and coriander leaves to a fine paste.
+Keep aside.

 - Heat ghee in a heavy bottomed pan or Kadhai.
-Add cumin seeds, bay leaf, cinnamon and cardamom to it.
+Add cumin seeds, bay leaf, cinnamon, cloves and cardamom to it.

 - Once they start to splutter, add the onion paste and cook till the oil starts to separate and colour changes to golden brown.